TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 > I am the empty room.
 The dreamless sleep.
 The shadow's shadow.
 There was no pain before my sister set the sun aflame.

 Shar's sister is **Selune**, the goddess of the moon, the **Moonmaiden**.
 As one might guess they are polar opposites.
 Selune promotes life and piece, Shar does so with darkness and oblivion.
-Based on her affiliation we may expect her to be some backstabbing, lying, thieving good for nothing, but as we may see, she is anything but.
+Based on her affiliation we may expect Shadowheart to be some backstabbing, lying, thieving good for nothing, but as we may see, she is anything but.

 > The night brings comfort.
 Through loss, we find acceptance.
 In the arms of the Dark Mother we find peace.
 Most fear the dark, like children, because in darkness they see their fears reflected.